About us

 Mission statement

 The amount of routinely available data in oncology is massively increasing.
 Currently, we are not using this data for clinical decision making.
-At the same time, in data science, we are witnessing an exponential increase of state-of-the-art deep learning (DL), especially self-supervised models, transformers and generative models.
+At the same time, in data science, we are witnessing an exponential increase of state-of-the-art deep learning, especially self-supervised models, transformers and generative models.
 In just five years, these algorithms have massively pushed the boundary of what was technically feasible to completely new levels.
 However, as the fields of medicine and data science evolve faster and faster, they are becoming increasingly disconnected.
 Without structured efforts, it is hard to keep up to date in both fields.
 Our lab’s mission is to build an interdisciplinary space in which young biologists, medical doctors and computer scientists collaborate and co-develop ideas and methods for improved clinical decision making in cancer.

 Sustainability